zhaoyunED/leetBook/Tree/Populating Next Right Pointers in Each Node II .md

+#Populating Next Right Pointers in Each Node II
 Follow up for problem "Populating Next Right Pointers in Each Node".

 What if the given tree could be any binary tree?
 Would your previous solution still work?